ppone/docs/guides/autopay.md

 ### Can I trigger payment for AutoPay invoices sooner?

 Absolutely.
-If you open the invoice in the dashboard you can trigger payment sooner by clicking **Pay now** on the invoice.
+If you open the invoice in the dashboard you can trigger payment sooner by clicking **Collect now** on the invoice.
 This will initiate a collection attempt immediately.

 ### What automated emails does Invoiced send for AutoPay?